A Polynomial-time Algorithm to Solve the Airplane Refueling Problem: the Sequential Search Algorithm: Efficient computability scheme for ARP

-We consider some possible situations in addition to pose a comprehensive mechanism of efficient computability: \begin{itemize} \item[(1)] Special case in \Cref{thm:1} with $v_1 / c_1^2 > \cdots > v_n / c_n^2$, and $v_1 / c_1 < \cdots < v_n / c_n$.
+We consider some possible situations in addition to pose a comprehensive mechanism of efficient computability: \begin{itemize} \item[(1)] Special case in \Cref{thm:1} with $\frac{v_1}{c_1^2} \leqslant \cdots \leqslant \frac{v_n}{c_n^2}$, and $\frac{v_1}{c_1} \leqslant \cdots \leqslant \frac{v_n}{c_n}$.
 Such instances are easy to solve. \item[(2)] Not complete reverse order sequence.
-Such instances can be transformed into lower dimensional form which are relatively easy to solve (refer to \Cref{alg:4}). \item[(3)] Complete reverse order sequence including the following three categories (refer to \Cref{alg:3}, or \Cref{alg:4}): \begin{itemize} \item[(3-1)] When $m<<n$, such instances are easy to solve; \item[(3-2)] When $m \approx n/2$, such instances are similar with worst-case.
-But once $m$ is fixed, and when $n$ gets sufficiently large, the number of sequential feasible solutions changes to be less than $\frac{m^2}{n}C_n^m$; \item[(3-3)] When $m \approx n$, such instances are easy to solve at this case.
-But if we increase the input scale of $n$ to $2m$, it changes to be above two settings.\end{itemize}\end{itemize}
+Such instances can be transformed into lower dimensional form which are relatively easy to solve. \item[(3)] Complete reverse order sequence including the following three categories: \begin{itemize} \item[(3-1)] When $m<<n$, such instances are easy to solve; \item[(3-2)] When $m \approx n/2$, such instances are similar with a worst case.
+But once $m$ is fixed, and when $n$ gets sufficiently large, the number of sequential feasible solutions changes to be less than $\frac{m^2}{n}\binom{n}{m}$; \item[(3-3)] When $m \approx n$, such instances are easy to solve at this case.
+But if we increase the input scale of $n$ to $2m$, it changes to be case (3-2) at first and to be (3-1) at last.\end{itemize}\end{itemize}

-\subsection{Numerical illustration}
+\section{Numerical illustration}